memfault/interrupt/_posts/2019-12-11-reproducible-firmware-builds.md

 #### Comparing the symbol address

 It's confusing how one build crashes and the other does not.
-If we did not crash in the first build it must mean the `s_heap` structure must have been 8 byte aligned.
+If we did not crash in the first build it must mean the `s_heap` structure was word aligned.
 We can confirm that with the `nm` utility which can be used to inspect symbol information:

 ```
 $ cd /private/tmp